-Our units have been developed by ESD 112’s Integrated Curriculum Coordinator, Pranjali Upadhyay, with the support of local STEM teacher leaders and local partners in our region.
+Our units are developed by ESD 112 in collaboration with STEM teacher leaders and local partners in our region.
 Our work has also been supported by partnerships and grants with WA OSPI (Office of the Superintendent of Public Education), Washington STEM, and through grants provided by Governor Inslee and the Washington State Legislature to support advancement of Climate Science and NGSS-aligned reformation in STEM education.
 We are grateful for the continuous support of our partners and the amazing STEM innovators in our region!

 This NGSS-aligned STEM Storyline addresses the NGSS Life Science bundles for Interdependent Relationships in Ecosystems (3-LS2-1, 3-LS4-3, and 3-LS4-4) and Inheritance and Variation of Traits: Life Cycles and Traits (3-LS1-1, 3-LS3-1, 3-LS3-2, and 3-LS4-2).
 3rd graders go on a mission to battle the local invasive species who are threatening the native species in their area!